pourmalek/CovidVisualizedCountry/README.md

 ## IV.
 SELECTED GRAPHS FROM PREVIOUS UPTAKES

-## Selected graphs for Canada national level and provinces are displayed in separate web pages, _links to which are also provided below_.
+## Selected graphs for Canada national level and provinces are displayed in separate web pages, _links to which are provided below_.
 This facilitates side-by-side comparisons across provinces and the national level.

+### Among the 5 available international periodically updated studies or models of COVID-19 pandemic, only TWO studies, DELP and IHME, provide subnational level estimates for some countries.

+### For Canada, DELP and IHME models provide subnational estimates for SEVEN provinces: Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan.

+****

 ### List of graphs